forthy42/net2o/wiki/squid-chain.md

 ![Stage 1](../doc/ledger-stage1.svg)
 ![Stage 2](../doc/ledger-stage2.svg)

-In each stage, the ledgers of the same color are connected.
+In each stage, the ledgers of the same color are connected (that is the actual shard of the database, operations within the shard are atomic).
 The balance is calculated only for the group of connected ledgers; the signatures for the verified balance goes into the next block.
-By interleaving the two modes of connectivity, after only two cycles (or _m_ in the general case), all previous records from all ledgers are chained together.
+By interleaving the two modes of connectivity, after only two cycles (or _m_ in the general case), all previous records from all ledgers are chained together (in a hypercube, not a linear chain).
+Changing one block later requires to change the signatures of all active blocks.

 Now you have to route your coin to a destination.
 There are two possible
 approaches: Let the ledgers do that for you (which is then out of your control